Star Chickweed

 Stellaria pubera

-Description: This native perennial wildflower is about 6-12" tall and unbranched, or sparingly so.
+Description: This perennial wildflower is about 6-12" tall and unbranched, or sparingly so.
 Both fertile and infertile shoots are produced; the latter develop later in the year and don't produce flowers.
-The central stem is light green to pale purplish green and slightly to moderately pubescent.
-The opposite leaves are up to 3" long and 1¼" across; they are ovate, lanceolate, or broadly oblong.
-The upper surface of these leaves is medium to dark green and finely pubescent (sometimes sparsely); their margins are ciliate.
-Each leaf tapers gradually to a sessile or nearly sessile base, while its tip may be acute or blunt; lower leaves are more likely to have short petioles and blunt tips than upper leaves.
+The central stem is light green to pale purplish green and glabrous to moderately pubescent.
+The opposite leaves are up to 3" long and 1¼" across; they are ovate, lanceolate, oblanceolate, elliptic, or broadly oblong.
+The upper surface of these leaves is medium to dark green and finely pubescent (sometimes sparsely); their margins are smooth (entire) and ciliate.
+The leaf bases are sessile or nearly sessile, while their tips are either acute or blunt; lower leaves are more likely to have short petioles and blunt tips than upper leaves.

 The central stem of each fertile shoot produces a terminal cyme of flowers; occasional individual flowers may develop from the axils of the upper leaves.
 Each flower is about ½" across, consisting of 5 green sepals, 5 white petals (looking like 10 petals, because each petal is deeply bifurcated), a white ovary with 3 styles at its apex, and 10 stamens with reddish brown anthers.
 The petals are about the same length or a little longer than the sepals.
 Each sepal is lanceolate to ovate and pubescent.
 The pedicel of each flower is up to 1" long and pubescent.
 The blooming period occurs from mid- to late spring and lasts about a month.
-Each flower is replaced by an ovoid capsule that splits open at its apex, forming 6 recurved teeth.
+Each flower is replaced by an ovoid capsule that is open at its apex; it has 6 curved teeth around its upper rim.
 Each capsule contains many small seeds that are globoid, somewhat flattened, and minutely warty.
 Each seed is often slightly notched on one side.
 The root system consists of a taproot with slender fibrous roots.
 Small colonies of plants are occasionally formed.

 Cultivation: The preference is dappled sunlight to light shade during the spring, followed by light to medium shade.
 The soil should be well-drained but consistently moist, with an abundance of organic matter and a layer of decaying leaves.
 It should also be somewhat acidic.
 Shallow rocky ground and slopes help to reduce competition from taller plants.

-Range & Habitat: Star Chickweed is a rare plant in Illinois; it is state-listed as 'endangered.'
+Range & Habitat: The native Star Chickweed is a rare plant in Illinois, where it is state-listed as 'endangered.'
 It has been found in Pope County of southern Illinois, and a few counties in NE Illinois (see Distribution Map).
 Illinois lies at the NW corner of the range for this species.
 It is more common in the southern half of Indiana and other states.
-Habitats include rocky wooded slopes, wooded bluffs, and the upper slopes of sandstone ravines.
+Habitats include edges of rocky meadows, rocky wooded slopes, wooded bluffs, and the upper slopes of sandstone ravines.
 Outside of Illinois, another typical habitat is rich mesic woodlands.
 This conservative species is found in high quality woodlands, especially where sandstone is close to the ground surface.

-Photographic Location: The wooded upper slope of a sandstone ravine at Shades State Park in west-central Indiana.
+Photographic Location: The edge of a rocky meadow and the wooded upper slope of a sandstone ravine at Shades State Park in west-central Indiana.

-Comments: Of all the chickweeds (whether native or introduced), this one is arguably the most attractive.
+Comments: Of all the chickweeds (whether native or introduced), Star Chickweed is arguably the most attractive.
 It's a pity that this species isn't more common in Illinois.
 The only other chickweed in Illinois that resembles it is Myosoton aquaticum (Water Chickweed), which is native to Eurasia.
-This latter species is a bit larger in size than Star Chickweed, and its leaves are usually more broad toward their bases.
+This latter species can become larger in size than Star Chickweed, and its leaves are usually more broad toward their bases.
 Even more importantly, the flowers of Water Chickweed have 5 styles and its seed capsules have 5 teeth.
 In contrast, Star Chickweed has flowers with 3 styles and seed capsules with 6 teeth.
-Water Chickweed, as its common name suggests, also prefers damp waterlogged habitats, such as roadside ditches and low areas along rivers.
+Water Chickweed, as its common name suggests, also prefers damp water-logged habitats, such as roadside ditches and low areas along rivers.
 Other common names of Stellaria pubera are Giant Chickweed and Great Chickweed; these names sometimes refer to Myosoton aquaticum as well.